 - Online and at school.
 All the high-quality resources that come with the programme are available online.
 You’ll access knowledge and tools that will help you reflect on and track your leadership development, and tackle the issues impacting your school.
 Each stage requires around ten hours of online learning through modules you can take as and when you choose.

 - Training days.
 Get together with leadership experts and others on the programme to review your work, prepare for the next stage and share experiences.
-There are four training days held during term time: the first is a national event to kick off the course in September, followed by two regional days and a final national event.
-There are no day-to-day school distractions here, so you can really focus on your development.
+There are up to five training days held during term time, where there are no day-to-day school distractions, so you can really focus on your development.

 Support at every turn